mike-enker/octoprint-external-temp/README.md

 The plugin:
 1. Polls the WirelessTag API at the configured interval
 2. Parses the XML response to extract temperature in Celsius
+3. Stores temperature history on the server (up to 24 hours)
-3. Sends temperature updates to the frontend via WebSocket
+4. Sends temperature updates to the frontend via WebSocket
-4. Displays the chamber temperature in the navbar (top bar)
+5. Displays the chamber temperature in the navbar (top bar)
-5. Works independently of printer connection status
+6. Works independently of printer connection status
+7. Loads historical data when the page is refreshed
+8. Automatically applies setting changes without requiring restart

 ## Where Temperature is Displayed